Create a log metric

 Under the Workloads section, click on the

 recommendationserviceto reveal the Deployment details pane.
-This view presents details on Alerts, Service Level Objectives (SLOs), Events, Metrics and Logs.
+This view presents details on Alerts, SLOs, Events, Metrics and Logs.
 At this point in the lab, no SLOs are present.
 You will add an SLO here in the next part of this lab.

 Click on the Metrics tab to view metrics related to the